- What are cross-border payments?

 Investment and capital flows

 Foreign direct investment involves long-term capital commitments in overseas operations, such as building facilities or acquiring companies.
-These transactions are typically large, highly regulated, and sensitive to settlement timing.
+These transactions tend to be large, heavily regulated, and sensitive to settlement timing.

 Portfolio investments include cross-border purchases of financial and real assets.
 Common examples include: